Basilica of Our Lady of Guadalupe: Templo Expiatorio a Cristo Rey (Old Basilica of Guadalupe)

 Its construction began with the laying of the first stone on March 25, 1695, and ended in April 1709.
 The architect Pedro de Arrieta was the designer of this new temple for the Virgin.
 It has four octagonal towers at each of its corners, fifteen vaults and an octagonal dome with a lantern covered in Talavera yellow and blue.
 In 1749 it received the title of collegiate church, a designation given to certain Catholic temples that allows them to be managed both pastorally and administratively by a group of priests called "cabildo".

 At the beginning of the 19th century, and due to the construction of the Capuchin convent on the east side, the temple suffered serious damage, for which it had to be repaired, and due to this reason it had a total change inside.
 The Baroque style disappeared and was replaced by the Neoclassical, with an altar designed by José Agustín Paz and Manuel Tolsá.
 Due to the appointment in 1887 of Pope Leo XIII of the Pontifical Coronation of the Virgin, again suffering from the construction on a fragile ground, the collegiate church was intervened again, replacing the altarpiece with a white Carrara marble altar, designed by Juan Agea Salomé Pina and carved by Carlo Nicoli, covered with a canopy of Scottish granite columns weighing 4 tons each and a bronze vault.
 The entire interior of the church was also restored and enlarged, placing five monumental paintings on its walls with passages from Guadalupan history.
 The works concluded on October 12, 1895.

+Among the monumental paintings on the walls, located above the entrance from the right side of the church, is a 6m x 4.5m oil painting by artist Joan Fabregat Milá depicting the authorization of the coronation of Our Lady of Guadalupe in 1740 by the Vatican.

 In 1904, the collegiate church was elevated to the rank of basilica, by papal decision.
 The papal coronation was on December 12 of that same year.